HIV study investigates link between virus and Body's daily rhythms

 Summary

-This study looks at how HIV might disrupt the body's natural daily rhythms (circadian clock), which could lead to health issues like diabetes and heart disease.
+This study looks at how HIV might disrupt the body's internal clock, which could lead to health problems like diabetes and heart disease.
 Researchers will track gene activity at different times of day in 80 people with and without HIV.
-The goal is to understand why people with HIV have higher rates of these metabolic problems.
+The goal is to understand why these issues are more common in people living with HIV.

 Disclaimer Read more